Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/Moon_Continent/East_Moon/Cities/Evros.md

 for Ansur to be Empire's new beginning, which new architecture style would proudly represent.
 With such support, Ilvis was given the right to design whole city in their unique design.
-In next centuries, expansions of the city gave birth to term of "Old City" which refers to districts built in Ilvis' style, separating it from the ones done after him, with different structure and slightly less cohesive architecture design.
+In next centuries, expansions of the city gave birth to term of "Old City" which refers to districts built in Ilvis' style, separating it from the ones done after them, with different structure and slightly less cohesive architecture design.

 ---